 Kids like to play in the water, so why not add a bucket of soap and a tire brush?
 They can have fun and you get a clean automobile.

-- Point out their mistakes as soon as they exit the water
+Point out their stroke and breathing mistakes as soon as they exit the water

-- If they won first place, make sure they beat their previous time.
-Otherwise, tell them what they did wrong
+If they won first place, make sure they beat their previous time.
+Otherwise, tell them what they did wrong and threaten them with pulling them off the swim team if they aren’t going to try anymore.

-- If they won first place and beat their previous time, point out their mistakes so they know to improve.
+If they won first place and beat their previous time, show them the olympic time standards.

 As you can see it’s pretty easy to coach from the sidelines for swim as well.
 If your kids aren’t crying or cracking under the pressure then you aren’t doing your job.